arthurlamounier/arthurlamounier.github.io/_pages/cv.md

 {% endfor %}</ul>

 ### Poster Presentations
-* Lamounier Moura, A., Alexander, H. D., Cannon, J. B. *Fuelbed structure and fire behavior trajectories following canopy loss in two contrasting fire-dependent forests.* 7th Fire in Eastern Oak Forests Conference, May 2023.
+*	Lamounier Moura, A., Alexander, H. D., Cannon, J. B. Fuelbed structure and fire behavior trajectories following canopy loss in two contrasting fire-dependent forests.
+7th Fire in Eastern Oak Forests Conference, May 2023.
+*	Lamounier Moura, A., Alexander, H. D., Willis, J. Flammability and regeneration impacts of increasing longleaf pine leaf litter contribution to the fuelbed of mixed pine- oak forests of the Southeastern U.S. 2022 Annual Meeting of the Ecological Society of America, August 2022.
+*	Lamounier Moura, A., Alexander, H. D., Willis, J., Flammability and regeneration impacts of increasing longleaf pine leaf litter contribution to the fuelbed of mixed pine- oak forests of the Southeastern U.S. 2022 Auburn Research Student Symposium, College of Forestry, Wildlife and Environment, Auburn University, March 2022.
+*	Lamounier Moura, A., Alexander, H. D., Willis, J., Flammability impacts of increasing longleaf pine leaf litter contribution to the fuelbed of mixed pine-oak forests of the Southeastern U.S. Graduate Student Research Symposium, College of Forestry, Wildlife and Environment, Auburn University, October 2021.
+*	Lamounier Moura, A., Alexander, H. D., Willis, J., Flammability impacts of increasing longleaf pine leaf litter contribution to the fuelbed of mixed pine-oak forests of the Southeastern U.S. Family Homecoming Weekend, College of Forestry, Wildlife and Environment, Auburn University, September 2021.

-### Invited Presentations
+### Invited Non-conference Presentations
 * Lamounier Moura, A., Alexander, H. D. *Investigating the role of pine in reintroducing fire in hardwood forests of the Southeastern U.S.* Auburn Rotary Club Meeting, October 12, 2022.

 ## Grants and Fellowships